• Skip to primary navigation

 But specialty tea is much more than that.

-Much like wine, the region in which the tea is grown and processed provides its' distinctive flavor, its terroir.
+Much like wine, the region where the tea is grown and processed provides its' distinctive flavor, its terroir.

 Thousands of tea estates produce tea.
 China, Japan, Taiwan, India, Sri Lanka, and Kenya are the major tea-producing countries.
-Other countries producing tea on a smaller scale are Indonesia, Thailand, and Vietnam.
-Some regions of the Americas are experimenting with growing tea, including Hawaii, Mississipi, South Carolina, and Columbia.
+Indonesia, Thailand, and Vietnam are other countries producing tea on a smaller scale.
+Some regions of the Americas are experimenting with growing tea, including Hawaii, Mississippi, South Carolina, and Columbia.

-The World of Tea by Jane Pettigrew is an excellent resource covering almost all of the worlds tea growing regions and estates.
+The World of Tea by Jane Pettigrew is an excellent resource covering almost all tea-growing regions and estates.

-Each estate masterfully crafts a unique tea, all originating from the Camellia sinensis plant.
+Each estate masterfully crafts a unique tea originating from the Camellia sinensis plant.
 The picking and drying process determines the type of tea; white, green, yellow, oolong, black, or Puerh.
-It is incredible how one plant can produce so many different varieties of tea.
+It is incredible how one plant can produce many different varieties of tea.

 No pleasure is simpler, no luxury cheaper, no consciousness-altering substance more benign.”
 New Tea Lover's Treasury